pearcej/complex/ThinkComplexity/_sources/Scale-free networks/Barabási-Albert model.rst

 And the standard deviation of degree is 40.9, which is a bit less than in the dataset, 52.4, but it is much better than what we got from the WS graph, 1.5.

 :ref:`Figure 5.3 <fig_5.3>` shows the degree distributions for the Facebook dataset and the BA model on a log-log scale.
-The model is not perfect; in particular, it deviates from the data when k is less than 10.
+The model is not perfect; in particular, it deviates from the data when ``k`` is less than 10.
 But the tail looks like a straight line, which suggests that this process generates degree distributions that follow a power law.

 So the BA model is better than the WS model at reproducing the degree distribution.
 But does it have the small world property?

-In this example, the average path length, L, is 2.5, which is even more “small world” than the actual network, which has L=3.69.
+In this example, the average path length, ``L``, is 2.5, which is even more “small world” than the actual network, which has ``L=3.69``.
 So that’s good, although maybe too good.

-On the other hand, the clustering coefficient, C, is 0.037, not even close to the value in the dataset, 0.61.
+On the other hand, the clustering coefficient, ``C``, is 0.037, not even close to the value in the dataset, 0.61.
 So that’s a problem.

 :ref:`Table 5.1 <fig_tbl_5.1>` summarizes these results.
 The WS model captures the small world characteristics, but not the degree distribution.
 The BA model captures the degree distribution, at least approximately, and the average path length, but not the clustering coefficient.